Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 3. **Morphological Feature Analysis System**

-- Inspired by how humans observe—from overall form down to fine details—this system breaks down morphological features in a structured way to mimic expert-like visual understanding.
+- Inspired by how humans observe, from overall form down to fine details, this system breaks down morphological features in a structured way to mimic expert-like visual understanding.

 - **How It Works:**
   The system integrates five dedicated analyzers: